imam/resume/content/_index.md

 (NOTE: If you're reading this as a PDF resume, you can check more updated version on [https://me.serverimam.xyz](https://me.serverimam.xyz))

-I'm a highly motivated self-taught software engineer since 2015.
+I'm a highly motivated self-taught software engineer since 2015, live in Jakarta, Indonesia.

 # Careers